hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

 * Motivation: The authors focus on the security of Proof of Work (POW) mechanism of Ethereum.
 * Background: The tip of the blockchain can be determined by difficulty, and difficulty can be determined by timestamp.
 * Idea: The adversary miner manipulates the timestmap of block to decrease the difficulty of the fork chain.
 The fork chain with higher difficulty mined by adversary will be the tip of current chain, and make more profits for the adversary miner.
-* Observation: The authors uncover F2pool adopting such attack to gain about 3 million USD from March 8th 2021 to September 15th 2022.
+* Observation: The authors uncover F2pool adopting such an attack to gain about 3 million USD from March 8th, 2021, to September 15th, 2022.
 * Mitigation: The authors propose two mitigations, including increasing the minimal difficulty and rejecting competing chains more aggressively.

 # 24_3_6